-— Raymond J. Keating serves as chief economist for the Small Business Survival Committee, and is a weekly columnist for Newsday.
+– Raymond J. Keating is chief economist for the Small Business & Entrepreneurship Council, and a columnist with Long Island Business News.